sourcegraph/cody/doc/dev/quality/index.md

 This guide demonstrates how to test LLM models from Google Gemini, Groq, or any OpenAI-compatible APIs using your API keys in Cody.

-This feature is intended solely for internal QA testing and development purposes and is concealed behind an unregistered configuration setting (`cody.dev.models`) that functions exclusively in Dev/Debug mode.
+This feature is intended solely for internal QA testing and development purposes and is concealed behind an unregistered configuration setting (`cody.dev.models`) that functions exclusively in [Dev/Debug mode](../../../vscode/CONTRIBUTING.md).

+### cody.dev.models

+- provider: string
+  - The name of the LLM provider.
+E.g., "google" for Google, "groq" for Groq, etc.
+- model: string
+  - The ID of the model.
+E.g., "gemini-1.5-pro-latest"
+- tokens?: number
+  - The Context Window of the model.
+Default to 7k.
+- apiKey?: string
+  - The API Key for the API Endpoint if the endpoint required one.
+- apiEndpoint?: string
+  - The endpoint URL for the API that's different than the default URL.

 ## Getting Started